-Authentic Muay Thai, Boxing, Self Defense, Fitness and Martial Arts
+Authentic Muay Thai, White Collar Boxing, Self Defense, Martial Arts Fitness and Education

 Welcome to the Cooper's Webpage!

 HOLIDAY GIFT CARDS AND CERTIFICATES AVAILABLE

 We love martial arts and would be happy to share our experience with you.
 At our school you can get fit, learn martial arts from multidisciplined martial artists, make new friends - and have fun too!
 Not all martial arts schools, gyms and clubs are a like.

 Our mission is to offer our students the highest quality instruction in a friendly professional atmosphere.
 Our Instructors are Internationally Certified Black Belt Instructors.

 Cooper's Gym has served the Great State of Michigan since 1972.

 We offer separate beginner programs (non-competitive and competitive).
 Enrollment is limited, please call for an appointment.

 Internationally Licensed and Endorsed Muay Thai Center